Interpret your retention analysis

 The Day 4-6 retention is 99.7%, meaning that 3,164 of the 3,172 users triggered the return event four to six days after their starting event.

-Each chart is permitted a maximum of 100 custom brackets.
-Results for days with incomplete data will have an asterisk.
+Each chart can have a maximum of 100 custom brackets.
+Results for days with incomplete data show an asterisk.

 Retention vs change over time